filipealmeida/probespawner/README.md

 16. **netstatntc.py** - Executes “netstat -ntce” command on linux boxes every cycle, parses and reports it’s output in an elasticsearch friendly fashion.

 # Configuring
-At the end you’ll find a working JSON file for your reference.
+**Instead of reading this section** you can refer to the file **"example.json"** file in the repo/zip.
+There you'll find examples of most configurations.

 Where omitted a description of a field it means it has no action.
 The list of possible fields for inputs and outputs is shown below:

--- to be available, refer to the example.json file in the meantime --
 ## Inputs (the probes)
 ### Common fields
 Field | Description